Domestic building insurance and insolvency

 Insolvent builders and work over $16,000

-You should be able to claim on the domestic building insurance policy (also known as builders warranty insurance) if the builder is insolvent.
+You should be able to claim on the domestic building insurance policy if the builder is insolvent.
 To make a claim:

 • lodge your claim within 180 days of becoming aware of the builder’s insolvency